 When the lift is ascending with acceleration, a:

-In this case, when the lift is ascending with an acceleration, there is an unbalanced force acting on the object in the lift.
+In this case, when the lift is ascending with acceleration, there is an unbalanced force acting on the object in the lift.
 The upward reaction force of the floor, T, is greater than the downward force of the object’s weight on the floor of the lift, W. (T > W)

 From Newton’s second law of motion,